Lebanian caving expedition - Results of the Lebanian caving expedition to the Tien Shan

-Despite the bad weather researches continued in the canyon of the Kok Kiya River.
-The river having infiltrated through the dam soon takes on a natural shape.
+Despite the bad weather researches continued the expedition in the canyon of the Kok-Kiya River.
+The river being infiltrated through the dam soon takes on a natural shape.
 Spilled on a wide pebble bed and having absorbed several small tributaries, it hides in a canyon, cutting it off with spectacular meanders.
-If you look at this miracle of nature from space (using Google Earth), you can see that the canyon consists of two meandering sections.
+If you look at this miracle of nature using Google Earth, you can see that the canyon consists of two meandering sections.
 Caves are located on the steep ledges of the cliffs, which still beckon to reveal their secrets.

 Before starting the research in the canyon, cavers launched the drone.
-After receiving the task, the drone floated, broadcasting impressive pictures of the Kok-Kiya's greenish ribbon tied with white verticals of rocks to the monitor.
-Perhaps, for the first time in thousands of years the mysterious entrances to caves on inaccessible verticals and bizarre winding loops appeared before eyes of people.
+After receiving the task, the drone floated, broadcasting impressive pictures of the Kok-Kiya's greenish ribbon, tied with white verticals of rocks to the monitor.
+Perhaps, for the first time in thousands of years the mysterious entrances to caves on inaccessible verticals and bizarre winding loops appeared in front of the eyes of people.

 It was decided to conduct studies of the Moldo-Too Range in the remaining week.
 In particular, in the Kok Dzherty Canyon, south of Son Kul Lake, where karst limestones extend over a vast territory according to the geological map.